Bertie Foreman: Career

 He signed a rookie contract with Sussex County Cricket Club in October 2022.
 In August 2023, he extended his rookie contract with Sussex.
 He made his List-A cricket debut for Sussex on the 20 August 2023 against Worcester in the 2023 One-Day Cup.

 In the winter of 2023-24 he played for Manly Warringahs in NSW Premier Cricket and was awarded the O’Reilly Medal for the first-grade men’s player of the year.
 He was the leading wicket-taker in the competition with 50 wickets at an average of 17.16 including three five-wicket hauls.
 He was named player of the match on five occasions throughout the season with best bowling figures of 7-38 against Penrith.
 With Manly he qualified for the grand final.

 He signed a two-year professional contract with Sussex in April 2024.
+He was released by Sussex at the end of the 2025 season.
+In May 2026, he signed a two-month contract with Kent.

 International career

 He made his debut for England Under-19s in August 2022.
 That year, he featured in two Test matches and one ODI against Sri Lanka Under-19s.
-Playing for England under-19s at the Allan Border Field on February 1 2023, he scored 58 not out and took five wickets playing against Australia U19.
+Playing for England under-19s at the Allan Border Field on February 1, 2023, he scored 58 not out and took five wickets playing against Australia U19.